Full-Stack-Council-Note/Council-Note-PartB/README.md

 React is used to faciliate the client-side logic of the application, including the  components which handle the sending and retrieval of data to and from the back-end.
 HTML, MUI, and Javascript are implemented to facilitate responsive designs and features for the users.

 Earlier on, I was weighing up either Bootstrap or MUI for the CSS.
 I like some of the features provided by Bootstrap, but I went with MUI materials for its navbar setup and the theme setup, such as for the green, yellow-orange and dark blue colours of the CouncilNote app.
+But MUI does seem a bit less flexible sometimes, such as when trying to adjust the colours on the drop-down menu on the navbar, or adjusting margins of items.
+The Search People page and function is a bit off-center, for instance.

 #### Back-end: